-So, as you know from the earlier lecture that this normal distribution is having two parameters one you know, that is the μ and another parameter is called the variances so using those two parameters this is a bell set curve and the pdf of that normal distribution is from this one where these two parameters are there μ and σ^2 so and this is a continuous probability distribution you know that and this continuous probability density function with two parameters one is that mean, which is denoted by μ and other one is variance which is denoted by this σ^2 .
-And now, this probability density function is given by in this form, that is $f_x = f_x \ \mu = 1 \ / \ \sqrt{2} \ \pi \ \sigma$ is outside this root and then $(e^{-\frac{1}{2}} \ x - \mu / \ \sigma)^2$ and this is a support of this distribution which is from $-\infty$ to $+\infty$
+So, as you know from the earlier lecture, that this normal distribution is having two parameters, one you know, that is the mu and another parameter is called the variances.
+So, using those two parameters, this is a bell set curve and the p d f of that normal distribution is from this one, where these two parameters are there mu and sigma square.
+So, and this is a continuous probability distribution you know that and this continuous probability, density function with two parameters, one is that mean, which is denoted by mu and other one is variance which is denoted by this sigma square.

-And, if we want to know that that cumulative distribution function which is CDF at any specific for a specific value, which is x, you know that this is a integration from this - ∞ to that specific point and this integral from.
-And this is the integration which, for which that any close from solution or the analytical solution is not available.
+And now, this probability density function is given by in this form, that is f x equals to f x mu is equals to 1 by square root of 2 pi sigma, sigma is outside this root and then e power minus half x minus mu by sigma whole square.
+And this is a support of this distribution which is from minus infinity to plus infinity.
+And, if we want to know that that cumulative distribution function, which is c d f at any specific for a specific value, which is small x, you know that this is a integration from this minus infinity to that specific point and this integral from.
+And this is the integration which, for which that any close from solution or the analytical solution is not available and we have also discussed that, there are some different, that the numerical integration is done and that is presented in terms of some tables, that table also we will see in a minute.

-And we have also discussed that, there are some different that the numerical integration is done and that is presented in terms of some tables that table also we will see in a minute.
-Before that these are you know that this is a typical pdf of a normal distribution how the pdf looks like this is a this is bell shape curve and it is symmetrical with respect to its mean and its typical CDF that is distribution that cumulative distribution function which is starts from 0 at $-\infty$ and go gradually increases and it is asymptotic to 1 at $+\infty$.
+Before that, these are you know, that this is a typical p d f of a normal distribution, how the p d f looks like, this is a this is bell shape curve and it is symmetrical with respect to its mean and its typical c d f that is distribution, that cumulative distribution function, which is starts from 0 at minus infinity and go gradually increases and it is asymptotic to 1 at plus infinity.

-So now the pdf of the normal distribution is a bell shaped curve that you have seen that it is symmetric about its mean and the mean μ is the location parameter of the distribution and the change in the values of the mean results in the shift of this normal pdf curve along the x axis.
+So, now the p d f of the normal distribution is a bell shaped curve, that you have seen, that it is symmetric about its mean and the mean mu is the location parameter of the distribution and the change in the values of the mean results in the shift of this normal p d f curve along the x axis.
 So, that what happens is that?

-So here you can see that may be the mean is around so mean is at 1 so if we just change it so at this mean this is the maximum you can say that the value of this probability density function is maximum at this means so if we do not change this σ so this over all shape of this curve will not change only that that depending on what the mean is this curve will be will be relocated or this will be shifted.
+So, here you can see that may be the mean is around.
+So, mean is at 1.
+So, if we just change it.
+So, at this mean, this is the maximum, you can say that the value of this probability density function is maximum at this means, so if we do not change its sigma.
+So, this over all shape of this curve will not change, only that that depending on what the mean is this curve will be, will be relocated or this will be shifted.